 - 6 all-spice berries

-- Boil two quarts of water adding the garlic, leek, cilantro, culantro, all-spice berries, a pinch of oregano and a pinch of pepper to it.
+- Boiling broth: Boil 2 qt [2 lt] of water adding the garlic, leek, cilantro, culantro, all-spice berries, a pinch of oregano, and a pinch of pepper to it.
 Simmer over medium heat for 15 minutes, adding water when necessary to maintain the same level of liquid.

-- Add the plantains and boil for another 10 minutes.
+- Adding plantains: Add the plantains and boil for another 10 minutes.
 Add water when necessary to maintain the same level of liquid.
 Season with salt to taste.